staxth/headless-kali-pi/README.md

 hdmi_mode=<YOUR VALUE>
 ```
 i.e. for 1080p @ 60hz
 ```
 hdmi_group=1
 hdmi_mode=16
 ```
 See [config.txt](../main/config.txt)

+Once these changes have been made the RPi4 will boot to login screen (regardless of whether a screen is connected)

 ### Network
-The following configurations ensure that a Wifi connection to your chosen network is established on startup
+The following configurations ensure that a Wifi connection to your chosen network is established on startup.

 1. Add entry for wlan0 in `/etc/network/interfaces`